Singularity categories of deformations of Kleinian singularities: Abstract

 \section{Abstract}

 Let $G$ be a finite subgroup of $\text{SL}(2,\Bbbk)$ and let $R = \Bbbk[x,y]^G$ be the coordinate ring of the corresponding Kleinian singularity.
 In 1998, Crawley-Boevey and Holland defined deformations $\mathcal{O}^\lambda$ of $R$ parametrised by weights $\lambda$.
 In this paper, we determine the singularity categories $\Dsg(\mathcal{O}^\lambda)$ of these deformations, and show that they correspond to subgraphs of the Dynkin graph associated to $R$.
-This generalises known results on the structure of $\Dsg(R)$.\\ The intersection theory of the minimal resolution of $\Spec R$ is well understood via the geometric McKay correspondence.
-We show that the most singular $\mathcal{O}^\lambda$ may be viewed as a noncommutative analogue of $R$, and in this case we show that $\mathcal{O}^\lambda$ has a noncommutative resolution for which an analogue of the geometric McKay correspondence holds.
+This generalises known results on the structure of $\Dsg(R)$.
+We also provide a generalisation of the intersection theory appearing in the geometric McKay correspondence to a noncommutative setting.